-The International Culinary Institute of Myrtle Beach, part of Horry Georgetown Technical College, is opening its state-of-the-art $15 million facility here in the Market Common.
-The building was designed by Mozingo and Wallace, a local architectural firm, and what goes inside the building, including the school’s curriculum, has been designed by Joseph Bonaparte, the executive director of the culinary school, and a revolutionary force in the culinary education world.
+The International Culinary Institute of Myrtle Beach, part of Horry Georgetown Technical College, is opening its state-of-the-art $15 million facility here in The Market Common.
+The building was designed by Mozingo and Wallace, a local architectural firm.
+What’s inside the building, including the school’s curriculum, has been designed by Joseph Bonaparte, the executive director of the culinary school, and a revolutionary force in the culinary education world.

 Joe attended the California Culinary Academy in his youth and since that time, has logged an impressive amount of foreign travel studying world cuisines, as well as earning accolades for his skill in the kitchen.
-He has spent 18 years working in culinary education with the Art Institute Culinary Schools, which have locations around the U.S. He spent many years with them as the national culinary director of curriculum and quality assurance.
-When he began, there were 4 culinary programs under the tutelage of the Art Institute, and by the time he left, there were 38 schools.
-Joe was instrumental in the Art Institute’s growth and branding.
+He spent 18 years with the Art Institute Culinary Schools, working in culinary education as the national culinary director of curriculum and quality assurance for their many locations across the U.S. Joe was instrumental in the school’s growth and branding; when he began, there were four culinary programs under the tutelage of the Art Institute, and by the time he left, there were 38.

-“Even though we have such a high tourist population,” he says, “Myrtle Beach isn’t a culinary destination.
+“Even though we have such a high tourist population,” he continues, “Myrtle Beach isn’t a culinary destination.
 We thought the school would have a really big impact on helping to develop the food and culture in a positive way.
-So we looked at Charleston; why is it known for it’s food?
-It never used to be a hub, it was a historic town by the water before Johnson and Wales moved in.
-Then it started attracting and producing chefs.
-That’s when the dynamics of the food scene began to develop there.
-Once you get a trained work force in the area, it allows for greater execution of that skill set.”
+So we looked at Charleston: why is it known for its food?
+It never used to be a hub, it was a historic town by the water.
+Then Johnson and Wales arrived.
+That’s when the dynamics of the food scene began to develop there, and it began attracting and producing chefs.
+Once you get a trained workforce in the area, it allows for greater execution of that skill set.”